michaelhwillingham/michaelhwillingham/_pages/about.md

 <br />
 <br />

-If you actually cared enough to read to this point, you're a trooper.
+If you actually cared enough to read all of this - you are a trooper.
 I appreciate it.

 <br />